IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 29 years old, from Phortse, 2 kids; Mingma completed his high school in Kathmandu

-Experience: Everest X 7 (3), Cho Oyu X 4 (2), Attended the Khumbu Climbing School three times (including first aid training)
+Experience: Everest X 7 (3), Cho Oyu X 4 (2), Attended the Khumbu Climbing Center three times (including first aid training)

-Experience: Everest X 10 (6), Cho Oyu X 14 (12), Nirika (1), Lobuche East (7), Island Peak (6), Mera Peak (2) Ama Dablam X 2 (1).
-Instructor for Khumbu Climbing School for the last three years.
-Climbed McKinley and Rainier as volunteer for US National Park Service.
+Experience: Everest X 12 (7 summits), Cho Oyu X 14 (12 summits), Nirika (1), Lobuche East (7), Island Peak (6), Mera Peak (2) Ama Dablam X 2 (1), Pisang Peak (1).
+He has been one of the lead instructor for Khumbu Climbing Center for the last 9 years.
+Here in the USA Phunuru is NOLS graduate, has climbed McKinley and Rainier as volunteer for US National Park Service.
+In December 2013 he completed 2 week long helicopter long line rescue training by Alpine Rescue Foundation of Zermatt, Switzerland and Simrik Air Helicopter

 Karma Rita Sherpa